deedy5/ddgs/README.md

         timelimit: d, w, m.
 Defaults to None.
         num_results: number of results.
 Defaults to None.
         page: page of results.
 Defaults to 1.
-        backend: auto, duckduckgo.
-Defaults to auto.
+        backend: A single or list of backends.
+Defaults to "auto" (first two).
-            auto - try all backends in random order, duckduckgo - collect data from https://duckduckgo.com.
         resolution: high, standart.
 Defaults to None.
         duration: short, medium, long.
 Defaults to None.
         license_videos: creativeCommon, youtube.
 Defaults to None.